robalberse/playlistjockey/README.md

 Algorithmically sort your playlists like a DJ.

 ### Setup
-In order to utilize this package, you will first need to create a Spotify developer account:
+In order to utilize this module, you will first need to create a Spotify developer account:
   1. Visit https://developer.spotify.com/ and **create a free account**
   2. Once in My Dashboard, click on **Create an App**
   3. Provide a name and description